SuavecitoInc/product-metafield-migration-tool/README.md

 ## Logs

-The Metafield Definition creation script will output any errors to `progress-logs/create-metafield-definition-errors.csv`.
+The Metafield Definition creation script logs any errors in progress-logs/create-metafield-definition-errors.csv.

-The migration script will run and output the product metafield status in progress-logs/progress.csv in CSV format.
-There is a console-output_migrate.txt with standard output logs.
-This way you can see the mutations called in the destination store via the admin api.
+The migration script tracks the product metafield status and saves the output in progress-logs/progress.csv in CSV format.
+Additionally, a console-output_migrate.txt file contains standard output logs, allowing you to view the mutations performed in the destination store via the admin API.